shubham1413/YakShop/README.md

 Refer to line 25 that limits size of json payload

 Refer to line 35 that Defines a CSP policy using node js package [helmet](https://www.npmjs.com/package/helmet "https://www.npmjs.com/package/helmet") that restricts how resources are loaded and executed in web pages.The goal is to minimize the risk of Cross-Site Scripting (XSS) attacks, data injection, and other related vulnerabilities.

-These are covered as part of Bonus features